tomatolog/manticore/docs/8_sphinxql_reference/delete_syntax.rst

     DELETE FROM index WHERE where_condition

-DELETE statement, introduced in version 1.10-beta, is only supported for RT indexes and for distributed which contains only RT indexes as agents It deletes existing rows (documents) from an existing index based on ID.
+DELETE statement is only supported for RT indexes and for distributed which contains only RT indexes as agents It deletes existing rows (documents) from an existing index based on ID.

 ``index`` is the name of RT index from which the row should be deleted.

-``where_condition`` has the same syntax as in the SELECT statement (see `the section called “SELECT syntax” <../select_syntax.html>`__ for details).
+``where_condition`` has the same syntax as in the SELECT statement (see `the section called “SELECT syntax” <../select_syntax.md>`__ for details).

 ::